 Make sure your baby is up to date on their immunizations.
 Some studies suggest that vaccines may help protect against SIDS.

-The AAP does not recommend using cardiorespiratory monitors or other gadgets to prevent SIDS.
+The AAP does not recommend using Home Apnea, Cardiorespiratory, or other Biometric monitors to prevent SIDS.
 There’s no solid evidence that these devices work, and they can actually cause more anxiety with false alarms.
 Plus, relying on them might make parents less vigilant about proven safe sleep practices, like placing the baby on their back and keeping the crib free of soft items.
 Keep in mind these are not medical grade devices, they are consumer grade, which means they are not held to as high of a standard.
+Read more on this in The Truth About Home Apnea Monitors for SIDS: When Babies Need Them—And When They Don't

 Being Informed Saves Lives

 By following the AAP’s guidelines, you can significantly reduce the risk of SIDS and ensure your baby has a safe sleep environment.
-Remember, your attention to safe sleep practices is key to protecting your little one.
+Remember, safe sleeping for infants requires your attention to safe sleep practices, and is key to protecting your little one.
 If you ever have concerns or questions, don’t hesitate to reach out to your healthcare provider for advice and support.